lssdavies/Note-Vault/README.md

 ## Contributing

-If you wish to collaborate please reach contact me via GitHub.
+If you wish to collaborate please contact me via GitHub.

 ## Tests